Creating and Running Koa.js Projects with ServBay

 , simulating a production environment.Configure ServBay Website Reverse Proxy (Production Simulation)

-Similarly, set up a new website in ServBay for your simulated production environment:
+Similarly, create a new website in ServBay for the simulated production environment:

 - Click the